 - Local government

-Preparing for university with the Access to HE Diploma (Social Sciences and Humanities)
+How does the Access to HE Diploma (Social Sciences and Humanities) prepare you for university?

 Going to university is achievable with an Access to Higher Education Diploma.
 So what are you waiting for?
 Enrol today for as little as £19.99 and get started on your social sciences and humanities study journey with Stonebridge today!